- Written by Dr.Mehmet Demircioglu

 Turkey is usually less expensive than the United States, Canada, the United Kingdom, and many Western European countries.
 Lower operating costs, a large medical tourism market, and strong competition all affect price.

-I prefer patients to compare clinic models, not only countries.
+Compare clinic models, not only countries.
 Turkey can offer strong value, but only if the lower cost does not come from rushed or poorly supervised surgery.
-Patients should be especially careful when they are tempted to travel abroad for a cheaper hair transplant before the medical plan is clear.
+Be especially careful when you are tempted to travel abroad for a cheaper hair transplant before the medical plan is clear.

 A price that seems too good to be true should make you slow down.
-Offers around $2,000 to $3,000 for surgery, hotel, transfers, and a high graft number may sound efficient, but the patient should ask how the clinic can provide safe surgery at that level.
+Offers around $2,000 to $3,000 for surgery, hotel, transfers, and a high graft number may sound efficient, but you need to ask how the clinic can provide safe surgery at that level.

 The concern is not only poor growth.
 It can be an unnatural low hairline, wrong direction, visible scarring, infection, necrosis, or donor area overharvesting.
 These problems can affect the patient for years.

-Why can the cheapest hair transplant become the most expensive choice?
+The cheapest option can become the most expensive

 A poor first surgery can cost more than doing the first surgery properly.
 Repair surgery is usually more complex than a first operation because the surgeon must work around scar tissue, badly angled grafts, unnatural hairline placement, depleted donor supply, and patient anxiety.